Nigerian Suya Recipe

 Directions

-1. Rinse the thinly sliced assorted meat.
+1. Rinse the thinly sliced meat.

 2. Soak the skewers in water.